 government or employed by certain international organizations is counted toward the ten years.
 Also, count any time the U.S. citizen parent was abroad as the unmarried child of a person who meets any of these three conditions.
-Customer was not born to a U.S. citizen AND Was born on or after December 24, 1952 Before the customer turned 18, he or she was living in the U.S. as an Lawful Permanent Resident and met any one of the following: Both parents naturalized; When one parent died, the surviving parent naturalized; When the parents legally separated, that the parent maintaining legal and physical custody naturalized before the child turned 18; When the child was born out of wedlock and paternity has not been established by legitimation, the mother naturalized.
-NOTE The order in which the customer meets the conditions does not matter so long they are met before his Customer was adopted by a U.S. citizen or her 18th birthday.
-Before the customer turned 18, he or she was living legally in the U.S. in the legal AND Was under age 18 on February 27, 2001 or and physical custody of a U.S. citizen parent Was under age 18 on February 27, 2001 or was not born yet AND Met any one of the following: The citizen parent adopted the child before his or her 16th birthday (or, in some cases, 18th birthday) and had legal custody of the child and resided with the child for at least two years; The child was admitted to the U.S. as an orphan (IR-3) or Convention adoptee (IH-3) and the adoption was fully completed abroad; or The child was admitted to the U.S as an orphan (IR-4) or Convention adoptee (IH-4) to be adopted and the adoption was completed before his or her 18th birthday.
+Customer was not born to a U.S. citizen AND Was born on ar after December 24, 1052 Before the customer turned 18, he or she was living in the U.S. as an Lawful Permanent Resident and met any one of the following: Was born on or after December 24, 1952 Both parents naturalized; When one parent died, the surviving parent naturalized; When the parents legally separated, that the parent maintaining legal and physical custody naturalized before the child turned 18; When the child was born out of wedlock and paternity has not been established by legitimation, the mother naturalized.
+NOTE The order in which the customer meets the conditions does not matter so long they are met before his or her 18th birthday.
+Customer was adopted by a U.S. citizen Before the customer turned 18, he or she was living legally in the U.S. in the legal AND and physical custody of a U.S. citizen parent Was under age 18 on February 27, 2001 or was not born yet l.• Met any one of the following: The citizen parent adopted the child before his or her 16th birthday (or, in some cases, 18th birthday) and had legal custody of the child and resided with the child for at least two years; The child was admitted to the U.S. as an orphan (IR-3) or Convention adoptee (IH-3) and the adoption was fully completed abroad; or The child was admitted to the U.S as an orphan (IR-4) or Convention adoptee (IH-4) to be adopted and the adoption was completed before his or her 18th birthday.